olleharstedt/olleharstedt.github.io/_posts/2024-05-25-report-generating-domain-specific-language-php.markdown

 }
 ```

-The Forth-like DSL is a bit different, since each word has access to the string stream.
+The Forth-like DSL is quite a different beast.

 The eval loop assumes a chain of dictionaries, and a string buffer to loop on.
 The resulting stack is returned.